Office of the Provost

 Maintenance and Operations:

-In applying the following formulae, full-time faculty are counted at one FTE each, including deans; part-time faculty are counted at 20% of full-time FTE.
+In applying the following formula, full-time faculty are counted at one FTE each, including deans; part-time faculty are counted at 20% of full-time FTE.
 The count is based on best projections when the budget is being done.
-The formulae are not intended to precise instruments but rather a means of generating reasonably adequate and reasonably equitable operating funds for each school.
+The formula are not intended to precise instruments but rather a means of generating reasonably adequate and reasonably equitable operating funds for each school.

 - Conference travel is budgeted by the following formula: number of full-time faculty times the established travel allowance per faculty member.